8 Essential Questions to Ask When Hiring an Interior Designer

 5. Who will be working on my project and how are they selected?

 The designer you interview may be the only one working on your project, or they may be part of a design team.
 If you’ll be working with a team, ask to know more about the backgrounds of everyone involved.
-Again, it’s imperative that everyone understands your style and communication style.
+Again, it’s imperative that everyone understands your design style AND your communication style.
 At Laura U, we utilize design teams, which consist of a Senior or Lead Designer and a Design Assistant, throughout the project.
 Our designers work closely together to ensure that old adage of “measure twice, cut once.”
 It’s essential to have more than one designer on every project because there are so many moving parts.
 We also have a purchasing assistant, who manages the logistics of ordering and install.
-Letecia, our Principal Designer, oversees all of the design teams and ensures that our projects move forward on schedule.
 As founder and creative director of Laura U, I touch every project.
 I meet with every client.
 As the project moves forward, I review all design concepts and attend walkthroughs.
 While I won’t be your main point of contact, I’ll be there to oversee all aspects of your design.

 6. What happens if I don’t like the design?

 This happens from time to time.
-Articulating the intangible beauty of design can lead to misunderstandings, and ultimately, a design that doesn’t quite fit.
-But this shouldn’t discourage you.
-Concerns in the conceptual phase can be a challenge for a firm that doesn’t prescribe to a specific style or aesthetic.
-However, we have always been able to overcome those issues in subsequent design presentations.
+The initial design presentation could be a huge hit, but sometimes, it’s a big miss.
+Don’t let this discourage you.
+We have always been able to overcome those issues in subsequent design presentations.
 Keep in mind, design is always changing.
 Your personal style is evolving.
 And it takes time to curate an interior that is perfect for you.
 Keep using social media inspiration boards.
 If you’re out and about and see something you like, send us a text message or email.
 We will always go back to the drawing board and present a fresh design.
 Stay open-minded, prepare yourself for some design risks, and be honest with how you’re feeling.
 At the end of the day, this home is yours.
 It should speak to you.